The Dream Team

 Co-FOunder and composer - Upright Bass, Electric Bass, Guitar, Vocals, PROGRAMMING

-Born in Los Angeles, California, Benjamin has worked for 20 years to become a formidable bassist, composer, band leader, musical director, and educator.
-As with many young upright bass players, his musical journey began with classical music, but quickly pivoted into the world of music we call "jazz".
-After studying under bassists Louis Allen, Dave Culwell, John Heard, and Ivan Johnson, Benjamin moved to San Diego in 2008, continuing his musical education by pursuing a B.A. in Jazz Performance at UCSD and studying under one of the most important teachers of his life—legendary pianist and sax player Kamau Kenyatta.
+Born in Los Angeles, California, Benjamin has worked for 24 years to become a formidable bassist, composer, band leader, musical director, and educator.
+After studying under bassists Louis Allen, Dave Culwell, John Heard, and Ivan Johnson, Benjamin moved to San Diego in 2008, continuing his musical education by pursuing a B.A. in Jazz Performance at UCSD, studying under legendary pianist and sax player Kamau Kenyatta.

 Eli Maliwan